 Financial statement DGP

-As another example of a DGP, consider financial statement data that is so ubiquitous (e.g. sales, assets), many do not stop to think about the ramifications of using such data.
+As another example of a DGP, consider financial statement data that is so ubiquitous (e.g. sales, assets, equity), many do not stop to think about the ramifications of using such data.
 In fact, financial statements are governed by a unique and rather complex data structure.

 Third, at year-end there are accounting adjustments that act as schedules for allocating revenue and expenses to the present and future periods.
 This means that there is a pre-determined relation between a purchased asset or an issue liability and the future allocation of this stock variable into periodic flows.

 Fourth, there are two types of variation: stocks that accumulate over time (reported in the Statement of Financial Position), and flows that reset every year and measure the change in stocks (reported in the Statement of Cash Flows and the Income Statement).
-Knowing this structure of the DGP allows a more careful design of an appropriate data graph tool, e.g. see my analysis on BHP’s real capital stock-and-flow and BHP’s waterfall of real capital.
+Knowing this structure of the DGP help specify the statistical context.
+For examples, of stock-and-flow contexts see the analysis on BHP’s real capital stock-and-flow and BHP’s waterfall of real capital.